ArthTechnologies/ocelot/files/posts/en-US/privacy-on-arth-hosting.md

 > Your personal information may be utilized by us or shared with partners, advertisers, advertising networks, social media platforms, analytics companies, and similar third parties to customize your advertising and marketing experiences.
 > <h6>Source: Apex Hosting Privacy Policy</h6>

-> "It's also important to note that we allow third-party behavioral tracking"
+> It's also important to note that we allow third-party behavioral tracking
 > <h6>Source: Bisect Hosting Privacy Policy</h6>

 We also make sure all our software is [open-source](https://codeberg.org/arth), meaning the code behind our website, panel, etc is publicly viewable.
 Unlike closed-source panels like what most services have, you don't have to take our word that data isn't being sent to anyone not outlined on our policy, you can see for yourself!